 In some cases, small-cap stocks come with more risk; but in most cases, small caps offer more potential rewards.

-Here are 10 small-cap stocks to buy because of their significant growth opportunities and valuations that offer some upside if those opportunities are captured.
+Here are nine small-cap stocks to buy due to significant growth opportunities.
+Each of these small-cap companies have valuations that lend themselves to significant upside if those opportunities are captured.

 AppFolio Inc (NASDAQ:APPF) offers the best, and worst, of small-cap growth investing.
 On the positive side, revenue from AppFolio’s software for property managers is growing nicely.
 Sales rose more than 40% in 2016 and are guided up more than 30% this year.

 The primary concern here is valuation.
 APPF trades at over 12x revenue on an enterprise basis.
 That’s a big number in any market.
 It’s also a notable premium to its closest peer, RealPage Inc (NASDAQ:RP).